Kwai Tsing District: History

 In 1669, the Qing dynasty forced the people in Hong Kong and the coastal regions such as Guangdong, Guangxi, Fujian, etc., to move to the inland areas of mainland China.
 After this move inland policy ceased, a large number of Hakka people from the Huayang region of Guangdong province, as well as the Hakka districts of Fujian province, moved to what is now Shenzhen and Hong Kong.
 Traditionally, Kwai Tsing District has been a Hakka speaking region; the original inhabitants of the villages in this area were mainly of Hakka extraction.

 Geography

-Kwai Tsing District borders in the north and west with Tsuen Wan District, east with Sha Tin District, southeast with Sham Shui Po District and Yau Tsim Mong District (marine), south with Central and Western District (marine), and southwest with Islands District (marine liners and similar).
+Kwai Tsing District has borders at the north and west with Tsuen Wan District, at the east with Sha Tin District, at the southeast with Sham Shui Po District and Yau Tsim Mong District (marine), at the south with Central and Western District (marine), and at the southwest with Islands District (marine liners and similar).

 Constituencies

 2003

-By 2003 District Councils Election, the Kwai Tsing District Council is divided into 28 constituencies:
+By the 2003 District Councils Election, the Kwai Tsing District Council is divided into 28 constituencies: